sciurius/perl-JSON-Relaxed/README.md

 need to instantiate a parser if you just want to use the default settings.
 In that case just use [from\_rjson()](#from_rjson).

-You would create a `JSON::Relaxed::Parser` object if you want to customize how the string is parsed.
-I say "would" because there isn't actually any customization in these early releases.
-When there is you'll use a parser object.
+You must create a `JSON::Relaxed::Parser` object if you want to customize how the string is parsed.

 To parse in an object oriented manner, create the parser, then parse.